Frug/AJAX-Chat/readme.md

-AJAX Chat Standalone
+Blueimp's AJAX Chat
 ====================

-This is the standalone version of Blueimp's AJAX Chat.
-If you are looking for a version to integrate with your forum, select a different branch.
+A PHP, JavaScript and XML chat client written for deployment on most standard web servers.
+Integration options are provided for a few forum systems including phpBB3, MyBB, SMF, punbb/fluxbb and xenforo.
+The included integrations can be used as examples for how to integrate chat with your own forum or framework.

 AJAX stands for "Asynchronous JavaScript and XML".
 The AJAX Chat clients (the user browsers) use JavaScript to query the web server for updates.
 Instead of delivering a complete HTML page only updated data is sent in XML format.
 By using JavaScript the chat page can be updated without having to reload the whole page.

 Requirements
 ------------

 | *Server-Side*          | *Client-Side*                |
 | ---------------------- | ---------------------------- |